aspose-email/Aspose.Email-Documentation/en/net/developer-guide/working-with-outlook-items/managing-message-attachments/_index.md

 ### **Check Attachment Type (IsReference)**

 The [MapiAttachment](https://reference.aspose.com/email/net/aspose.email.mapi/mapiattachment/#mapiattachment-class) class includes the [IsReference](https://reference.aspose.com/email/net/aspose.email.mapi/mapiattachment/isreference/) property which allows developers to identify reference attachments in a message.
-With thefollowing code sample, you can check if an attachment is a reference attachment:
+With the following code sample, you can check if an attachment is a reference attachment:

 ```cs
 foreach (var attachment in msg.Attachments)